balwierz/Loci/README.md

 `PyRanges` has very little functions implemented, but is based on Pandas, so familiar to Python programmers.
 There is also `pyBedTools` which is not really a Python solution but a set of wrappers of syscalls to `bedtools`, and it has on-disk operation mode (slow).

 I turned to `GenomicRanges` and started using them, but very quickly ran into various bugs, which I had to fix in the package to compute very basic things.
 After 3 days of struggle I finally realised that there was a bug in joining two objects (which was called by almost all interval algebra functions).
-So all the results I computed were wrong.
+So all the results I computed so far were wrong.
 At this point I stopped bug-reporting and decided to clone the repo and work on my own.

 # Desiderata
 What I want to achieve with this package is to